File Upload Guide

 3. Select the PADS tab → Export Netlist.

-4. Save, then rename the resulting .net file to .asc.
+4. Save the resulting .net file and upload it directly.

 BOM